chuckstack/chuckstack.github.io/src-ls/blog.md

 Here is a list of recent blogs.
 The sidebar contains the full list.

-## Operations AI LLM Automation in 2025
+## Operations AI LLM Technology in 2025

+How do you remain operationally efficient and competitive in 2025 and beyond?

+This post provides a blueprint for using AI LLMs and off-the-shelf tools to help you minimize effort and maximize your strategic operational advantage.
+Help your people create self-help augmentation and automation tools.
+Help your IT department create a platform of innovation instead of one-off tools.

 [Read more...](./blog-llm-ai-operations-automation.md)